 An Overview of PCI DSS Compliance

-Our performance-optimized Secure Isolated Platform (SIP) is designed to conform to the stringent requirements of the Payment Card Industry Data Security Standards (PCI DSS).
+Our performance-optimized Secure Isolated Platform (SIP) and Nexcess Cloud environment are designed to conform to the stringent requirements of the Payment Card Industry Data Security Standards (PCI DSS).
 These standards are required of all organizations who receive, process, or store credit card data.
 As a hosting provider, we give the security of cardholder data the highest priority and constantly monitor our network and business processes in order to meet PCI DSS requirements.

 The PCI Security Standards Council identifies 12 requirements to be met by the PCI DSS-compliant merchant and host.
 These 12 requirements fall into six categories: